fioprotocol/fio-devhub/_docs/chain/node-build.md

 *(Thanks to [blockpane](https://github.com/blockpane){:target="_blank"} for the original version of these scripts.)*

+{% include alert.html type="warning" title="keosd wallet users"  content="If you use keosd to manage FIO keys, you should use the 'Manual Installation' below." %}

 **Warning: These images always use the _latest_ published builds, which might include release-candidates, check the FIO [Github](https://github.com/fioprotocol/fio/releases){:target="_blank"} to see what this will be downloading**